microsoft/fhir-server/docs/BulkExport.md

 For more details on Bulk Export, see the [Azure API for FHIR Export Data page](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/export-data).

-In addition to the query parameters specified in the Azure API For FHIR documentation, users can also use the \_format in FHIR Server. \_format allows a user to select a format for the file structure that the export job creates.
+Below are set of additional query parameters users can specify in addition to ones defined in the Azure API For FHIR documentation
+1. \_format in FHIR Server:  \_format allows a user to select a format for the file structure that the export job creates.
 Different formats can be defined in the appSettings by combining constants, folder level breaks ('/'), and known tags.
 The tags will be replaced with data when the job is run.
 The three supported tags are:
 * **resourcename**: replaces with the resource type being exported
 * **timestamp**: replaces with a timestamp of the job's queried time
 * **id**: replaces with the GUID of the export job
+1. \_max_count:  \_max_count allows to reduce the number of resources exported by a single job.
+Users can use the _maxCount=xxxx query parameter or set MaximumNumberOfResourcesPerQuery in the export configuration section.
+The default is 10,000.
+Export operation needs memory to serialize the data when it is writing to the lake.
+To reduce out of memory exceptions due to additional memory, user can choose to reduce the _max_count value by decrements of 1000.
+It would be beneficial for user to increase the compute memory on FHIR server as well.

 To use the format, you will need to set the following settings in the appSettings: